csnover/scummvm-buildbot/README.md

 ## Using workers as stand-alone compilers

-* Create a `docker-compose.override.yml` which overrides the worker you want to mess with so that you (1) expose the ScummVM code from your host machine, and (2) override the entrypoint so it starts a shell instead of starting the Buildbot worker:
+* Create a `docker-compose.override.yml` which overrides the worker you want to mess with so that you (1) expose the ScummVM code from your host machine, (2) expose the build directory to your host machine, and (3) override the entrypoint so it starts a shell instead of starting the Buildbot worker:

   ```yaml
   services: